Skip to Main Content

 • 1-week checkout of journals/periodicals

 • Not enrolled for summer?
-Click on the Eligibility for Borrowing page in this guide and refer to the Summer Card Policy.
+Refer to the Summer Access Policy.

-• SHSU privileges may be blocked for overdue, damaged, or lost material, whether SHSU or interlibrary loan materials.
+• Library and other SHSU privileges may be restricted for overdue, damaged, or lost material, whether SHSU or interlibrary loan materials.

 • Remote users may request books owned by SHSU to be mailed to their home address.
 Books must be returned by the due date via UPS or insured mail.
 Learn more about Distance Learning Services.